On the Distributed Complexity of Large-Scale Graph Computations: Introduction

 \paragraph{\pagerank} \pagerank is one of the most important measures to rank the importance of nodes in a graph, and was first proposed to rank Web pages \cite{brin}.
 The \pagerank of a graph $G = (V, E)$ is defined as follows.
 Let $\epsilon$ be a small constant which is fixed ($\epsilon$ is called the {\em reset} probability, i.e., with probability $\epsilon$ the random walk restarts from a node chosen uniformly at random among all nodes in the network).
 The \pagerank (vector) of a graph (e.g., see \cite{mcm-avrachenkov,ppr-bahmani2010,pr-survey+05,DasSarmaGP11}) is the {\em stationary distribution} vector $\pi$ of the following special type of random walk: at each step of the random walk, with probability $\epsilon$ the walk restarts from a randomly chosen node, and with probability $1-\epsilon$ the walk follows a randomly chosen outgoing (neighbor) edge from the current node and moves to that neighbor.
 Computing the \pagerank and its variants efficiently in various computation models has been of tremendous research interest in both academia and industry.
 For a detailed survey of PageRank see, e.g., \cite{pr-survey+05,LangvilleM03}.

 There are mainly two broad approaches to the \pagerank computation (see, e.g., \cite{bahmani11}).
-One is the use of linear algebraic techniques (e.g., the Power Iteration \cite{page99}), and the other approach is Monte Carlo~\cite{mcm-avrachenkov}.
+One is the use of linear algebraic techniques (e.g., the Power Iteration \cite{page99}), and the other is Monte Carlo methods~\cite{mcm-avrachenkov}.
 In the Monte Carlo method, the basic idea is to approximate \pagerank by directly simulating the corresponding random walk and then estimating the stationary distribution with the performed walk's distribution \cite{pagerank,mcm-avrachenkov}.

-\paragraph{Triangle enumeration} The triangle enumeration problem (sometimes referred to as triangle listing) is to enumerate all the triangles in a graph, where a triangle is a set of three vertices connected to each other.
-This problem has attracted much interest because of its numerous practical applications, including the analysis of social processes in networks~\cite{WattsS98,FoucaultVC10}, community detection~\cite{BerryHLP11}, dense subgraph mining~\cite{WangZTT10}, joins in databases~\cite{NgoRR13}, and the solution of systems of geometric constraints~\cite{FudosH97}.
+\paragraph{Triangle enumeration} The triangle enumeration problem is to enumerate all the triangles in a graph, where a triangle is a set of three vertices all adjacent to each other.\footnote{Sometimes this problem is also referred to as \emph{triangle listing}, although there is a small difference: in triangle listing the output must be generated and stored in memory, whereas in triangle enumeration the output is not required to be stored.
+This distinction is relevant in bounded-memory models.} This problem has attracted much interest because of its numerous practical applications, including the analysis of social processes in networks~\cite{WattsS98,FoucaultVC10}, community detection~\cite{BerryHLP11}, dense subgraph mining~\cite{WangZTT10}, joins in databases~\cite{NgoRR13}, and the solution of systems of geometric constraints~\cite{FudosH97}.
 The interested reader may refer to~\cite{ChuC12,BerryFNPSW15} for additional applications.

 Triangle detection and triangle counting are also well-studied problems, and potentially significantly easier than triangle enumeration; however, we emphasize that for many applications, including all the aforementioned ones, triangle detection and triangle counting are not enough, and a complete enumeration of all the triangles is required.